The following are three rules to follow in order to avoid painful back injuries:

 3. Keep the Weight Close to the Body.

 The further an object is held from one's center of gravity, the more force required to hold that object up.
 For example, for most people it is not too difficult to hold a gallon of milk close to the chest, but it can be quite difficult to hold a gallon of milk stretched out in front at arm's reach.

 Of course, the milk does not get heavier when it is further from the body, but it does require much more force to hold it up.
 This extra force will also run through the lower back.
 Therefore, the closer the object is to one's body, the less likely it is to lead to back injury.
-See Figure 5: Keep Weight Close to Body.

-If the object is too wide to get it between the knees when lifting, consider getting help from another person instead of trying to lift it alone.
+If an object is too wide to get it between the knees when lifting, consider getting help from another person instead of trying to lift it alone.
 Larger objects require lifting at a long reach and increase the load on one's back just like an improper lift technique.